Featured press, articles and publications, podcasts and videos

 Communication does not equal understanding: Why shared context is key

 Without first establishing shared context, communication with your staff may be ineffective.
-Rebecca Homkes offers four-step solution.
+Rebecca Homkes offers a four-step solution.

 The often-frantic yearend festive season comes with another season for marketing leaders—planning and budgeting for the year ahead.
 We are trained to begin each year with plans firmly in place, metrics agreed, and a cadence of review meetings set.